 We may receive compensation when you click on links to products from our partners.

 Long-term unemployment affects every aspect of your life.
 Your finances take a hit, as does your self-confidence.
 Your family life might suffer, and you might feel hopeless.
-When you get the phone call to come in for a job
+When you get the phone call to come in for a job interview, your excitement might be dampened by the inevitable interview question: Why are you unemployed?

 While newly unemployed individuals might be able to explain their brief hiatus from the workforce, long-term unemployment is more challenging to explain.
 However, that doesn’t mean that long-term unemployment will keep you from landing a new job.
 Knowing how to tackle this difficult question can quell any of your interviewer’s concerns and, instead, show that you are the right candidate for the position.